cloudflare/cloudflare-docs/content/style-guide/content-strategy/API content strategy/API content types/parameters.md

 ### Required Components

-+ Name: Name of the parameter formatted as code snippet.
++ **Name**: Name of the parameter formatted as code snippet.
-+ Data type: Indicates if the parameter is a string, integer, boolean, object, or array.
++ **Data type**: Indicates if the parameter is a string, integer, boolean, object, or array.
-+ Description: Describes what the parameter does.
++ **Description**: Describes what the parameter does.
 Use a noun phrase for strings, integers, objects, and arrays.
 Use a verb for booleans.
 End description with a period.
-+ Required status: Indicates whether the parameter is required
++ **Required status**: Indicates whether the parameter is required

 ### Optional components

-+ Constraints*: Lists default, minimum, or maximum values for the parameter.
++ **Constraints**: Lists default, minimum, or maximum values for the parameter.

-*We're still working on a different term for Constraints because the current term implies a list of restrictions, but the term today is used as a catchall for default, minimum, or maximum values.

 ## Writing guidelines